quantum-tinkerer/MeanFi/DESIGN.md

 EDIIS minimizes internal energy over a convex density history.
 Its small quadratic objective is prepared once per update.
 Convergence uses the largest reconstructed complex density-entry residual.
 EDIIS never switches algorithms; users explicitly compose solver calls.
+No update is prepared after the last allowed evaluation.
-Failures retain the last accepted result when available.
+Failures expose the last accepted state through `exception.result` when available.

 Entropy and free energy are omitted by default. `compute_free_energy=True` requests entropy with a density call or once at SCF termination, including a valid failed